tkam8/f5bigiq-setupguide/docs/class1/module1/lab2/module1.rst

    |lab-1-2|
 #.
 Select m4.xlarge, click Next: Configure Instance Details
    |lab-1-3|
 #.
-Enter in "2" for number of instances to provision Primary and Secondary devices.
-Select your VPC and then management subnet
+Enter in "2" for number of instances to provision Primary and Secondary BIG-IQ CM devices.
+Select your VPC and then management subnet.
    |lab-1-4|
 #.
 Launch with 2 network interfaces.
 Select the External subnet for the additional NIC.
 Click Review and Launch
    |lab-1-5|